ClementTsang/bottom/README.md

 - Temperature widget to monitor detected sensors in your system.

+- Config file support for custom colours and default options.

+- Maximizing of widgets of interest.

 The compatibility of each widget and operating systems are, as of version 0.1.0, as follows:

 | OS                               | CPU | Memory | Disks | Temperature | Processes | Networks |